 Whichever analytics package you decide to use, be sure to determine which goals you want to monitor and track your stats regularly.

-If you need help launching your mobile app, You are launched has been working with a wide range of start-ups since 2014, helping them get the support and funding they need.
+If you need help launching your mobile app, You are launched has been working with a wide range of start-ups since 2014, helping them get the support with custom mobile app development and funding they need.